503 total views, 5 views today

 Here’s a list of natural herbs that help to provide relief from stress and anxiety.

 Ginger is an aromatic herb used as drug, spice, delicious food and used as natural remedy for anxiety.
-It has antioxidant property which help to sharpen cognitive function.
+It has antioxidant property which helps to sharpen cognitive function.
 Ginger can influence serotonin level which is the key hormone that stabilises our mood, feelings of well-being, and happiness.

 Ashwagandha, also known as Withania somnifera, is an ancient medicinal herb.
-It can boost brain function, lower blood sugar and cortisol levels, and help to fight symptoms of anxiety and depression.
+It can boost brain function, lower blood sugar and cortisol levels, and helps to fight symptoms of anxiety and depression.
 Researchers have reported that it blocked the stress pathway in the brain by regulating chemical signalling in the nervous system.

 Brahmi (Bacopa monnier), a well known memory booster is full of antioxidants that are essential for living a healthy life.
 It also reduces stress and anxiety as it decreases the levels of cortisol, which is known as the stress hormone.

-Tulsi (Ocimum tenuiflorum) From the leaves to the seed, holy basil is considered a tonic for the body, mind, and spirit.
+Tulsi (Ocimum tenuiflorum) from the leaves to the seed, holy basil is considered a tonic for the body, mind, and spirit.
 Tulsi is a powerful ‘adaptogen’, an intelligent herb that adapts to physical, emotional and environmental stress.
-While the reality of daily chemical exposure cannot be denied, regular consumption of tulsi not only helps protect and detoxify the body’s cells and organs, it can also help reduce toxic stress by relaxing and calming the mind and offering many psychological benefits including anti-depressant activity and positive effects on memory and cognitive function.
+While the reality of daily chemical exposure cannot be denied, regular consumption of tulsi not only helps protect and detoxify the body’s cells and organs, it can also help reduce toxic and stress by relaxing and calming the mind and offering many psychological benefits including anti-depressant activity and positive effects on memory and cognitive function.

 Image credit: Freepik